 Ambition does not (always) equal BIG

 Not all ambitious projects are large (or need to be.)
 When we think of ambition or challenge, we usually conjure up images of mountains or marathons.
 Not so when it comes to Living Building Challenge projects in King County, Washington.
 King County has committed to developing ten Living Buildings by 2020 as part of its Strategic Climate Action Plan.
-For example, Paladino and Company is the sustainability consultant for the Jameson ArcWeld Building Replacement for the Wastewater Treatment Division.
-But several of the LBC programs highlighted by King County at Living Future 2019 were small pilot projects that can be scaled for larger impact – think bus stations using recycled bus batteries for renewable energy storage and bus driver comfort stations with compostable toilets and biophilic break areas.
+Several of the LBC programs highlighted by King County at Living Future 2019 were small pilot projects that can be scaled for larger impact – think bus stations using recycled bus batteries for renewable energy storage and bus driver comfort stations with compostable toilets and biophilic break areas.

 Perhaps the most impactful aspect of King County’s work is that they are showing that a hard-working, diverse group of government employees with the same budget, timeline, and design constraints as any typical project can realize this type of ambitious goal.
 Essentially saying to the world, “come on people, if we can do it on lean public service projects, what are you waiting for?!”

 The obvious answer is not always so obvious

 Kudos to the team from Architectural Nexus for putting together a whodunnit mystery presentation that focused on the firm’s search for the culprit to their increased particulate matter (PM2.5) at their new Sacramento office.
 The team renovated an existing warehouse for their new office using the Living Building Challenge as a guide.
 When it came time to test and certify their building, the levels of particulate matter were off the charts.